terems-org/webz-api/README.md

   </repository>
 </repositories>
 ```
-*Soon enough this artifact will be released and the need to specify this repository will be eliminated...*
+Soon enough this artifact will be released and the need to specify this repository will be eliminated.